In What Form Will My Benefits Be Paid?

 IF I SHOULD DIE BEFORE I RETIRE, WILL MY SPOUSE RECEIVE THE BENEFIT?

 In the event of the death of the participant before settlement, generally, the surviving spouse has the same distribution options as the participant.
-If the participant and spouse die before settlement, all benefits are paid to the secondary beneficiary or to the participant’s estate.
+If the participant and spouse die before settlement, all benefits are paid to the secondary beneficiary or to the children, the parents, the brothers and sisters, or the executors and administrators of the estate.